aroberge/friendly-traceback-docs/docs/html/_sources/idle.rst.txt

     run("error.py")

-The following is what happens if we run it, and do further interactions aftewards.
+The following is what happens if I run it, and do further interactions aftewards.

 .. image:: images/idle-friendly.png
    :scale: 50 %
    :alt: Screen capture of IDLE

-We stil get a traceback that looks similar to Python's standard traceback, but that has an added hint as to what might be the cause of the exception: here it was because we wrote ``Pi`` with an uppercase ``P``.
+I stil get a traceback that looks similar to Python's standard traceback, but that has an added hint as to what might be the cause of the exception: here it was because I wrote ``Pi`` with an uppercase ``P``.

-Like it was the case with Python running inside IDLE, we have access to the variables that were in the program that was run.
+Like it was the case with Python running inside IDLE, I have access to the variables that were in the program that was run.

-Notice how the prompt is blue instead of black: this is because we are running the friendly console which uses ``print()`` or ``input()`` calls.
+Notice how the prompt is blue instead of black: this is because I am running the friendly console which uses ``print()`` or ``input()`` calls.

-As shown below, we can ask for more details about the exception, as was shown in the previous section.
+As shown below, I can ask for more details about the exception, as was shown in the previous section.

 .. image:: images/idle-friendly2.png